-RJ is Co-Chair of the White Collar Crime and Civil Fraud Practice Group and a partner in the IP Litigation Practice Group.
+RJ is Chair of the Government Enforcement & Corporate Investigations Practice Group and Co-Chair of the IP Litigation Practice Group.
 He has extensive experience in trial and appellate advocacy.
-RJ has tried over 40 cases to jury verdict in federal court as lead trial counsel in both civil and criminal cases, including patent infringement, contract, civil fraud, and criminal healthcare, wire, and mail fraud cases.
+RJ has tried over 50 cases to jury verdict in federal court as lead trial counsel in both civil and criminal cases, including patent infringement, contract, civil fraud, and criminal healthcare, wire, and mail fraud cases.
 He has handled hundreds of bench trials, evidentiary hearings, and summary judgment arguments throughout the country, in both federal and state courts.
 He also has submitted, and argued, over 30 civil and criminal appeals before the U.S. Courts of Appeals for the Seventh, Eighth, Ninth and Federal Circuits.

 RJ’s IP Litigation Practice emphasizes patent and trade secret litigation.
 His clients have included St. Jude Medical, AGA Medical, Tyco Healthcare, 3M, Imation, Endress & Hauser, ANGUS Chemical, Alcatel, U.S. Cellular, Aetna, Levapan S.A., Menard’s, Telluride Asset Management, Fiber Composites, Signal Technology, Valspar, Micron Technology, ASICS, Guidant, OmniActive Health Technologies, and Spectralytics.
 RJ’s technical areas of practice include medical devices, systematic investment models, nutraceuticals and nutritional supplements, polymers, adhesives, coriolis flowmeters, composites, encryption devices, identity cards, memory devices, control systems, digital and analog circuitry, telecommunications, and chemical and mechanical processes.